Home Care Instructions for Dental Procedures

 Home Care After Crowns and Bridges

 Home care after crowns and bridges is similar to any cosmetic procedure.
 However, the first thing to watch out for is a loss of the temporary crown or bridge.
 These temporary devices can come out, especially if you eat the wrong foods or chew too hard.
-If at any time the crown comes out, call us right away at Folsom Office Phone Number 916-983-6051.
+If at any time the crown comes out, call us right away at Esthetic Reflections in Dentistry Phone Number 916-983-6051.
 It’s critical to the health of your teeth that we address the situation as quickly as possible.
 Make sure you avoid any foods that may knock out the temporary crown/bridge, including:

 - Sticky Candies